Assertiveness Skills Training

 Assertiveness is being clear about your own position, communicating this to others, and accepting their positions.
 Essentially it involves taking responsibility for your feelings and beliefs and not attempting to justify them.
 Assertiveness means standing up for your rights without violating the rights of others.

-At the end of this Development Day your managers will have:
+At the end of this Development Module your managers will have:

 - Identified where they are and where they need to be on the Assertiveness Continuum and moved nearer their goal